 - develop skills to research, observe, and analyze communication in everyday life, popular media, and other mediated discourse;

 - develop an awareness and appreciation for respectful, mindful, reflective, and responsible dialogue regarding cultural and individual differences;

 - deepen knowledge about verbal and non-verbal intercultural communication; and

 - identify and understand various benefits and challenges involved in competent and socially just intercultural communication in understanding the difference between tolerance and inclusion.

 Service Learning Project Description

-You will partner with neighborhood libraries to read English books to library patrons.
-Your readings will then be recorded as part of an initiative called “Leggi per me” (“Read for Me”) and published online for the Unione italiana ciechi e opvedenti di Perugia (Italian Union of the Blind and the Visually Impaired) making them available for individuals that are no longer able to read autonomously.
+You will partner with neighborhood libraries to read English texts to library patrons.
+Your readings will then be recorded as part of an initiative called “Leggi per me” (“Read for Me”) and published online by the Unione italiana ciechi e opvedenti di Perugia (Italian Union of the Blind and the Visually Impaired), making them available for individuals that are no longer able to read autonomously.
 Through this project, you will learn how to recognize what your cultural specificity means to you, and how the analysis of concepts, practices, and processes of intercultural communication may be applied to actual communicative settings.
 At the end of the semester, you will present your project to the Umbra community.